The Labcorp School of

 Application Details and Timelines

-Applications will be accepted from May 1–July 1, 2024.
+Applications will be open in January 2025 for the September 2025 cohort.
 Each application includes references, transcripts and an essay.

 The Labcorp School of Medical Laboratory Science is a competitive program.
 We accept one cohort per year, beginning in the fall with a maximum of six students at each instructional site.
 We do not conduct rolling admissions or offer early decisions.

 As an EOE/AA employer, Labcorp strives for diversity and inclusion in the workforce and does not tolerate harassment or discrimination of any kind.
-We make employment and training/educational program decisions based on the needs of our business and the qualifications of the individual and do not discriminate based upon race, religion, color, national origin, gender (including pregnancy or other medical conditions/needs), family or parental status, marital, civil union or domestic partnership status, sexual orientation, gender identity, gender expression, personal appearance, age, veteran status, disability, genetic information, or any other legally protected characteristic.
+We make employment decisions based on the needs of our business and the qualifications of the individual and do not discriminate based upon race, religion, color, national origin, gender (including pregnancy or other medical conditions/needs), family or parental status, marital, civil union or domestic partnership status, sexual orientation, gender identity, gender expression, personal appearance, age, veteran status, disability, genetic information, or any other legally protected characteristic.
+Additionally, all qualified applicants with arrest or conviction records will be considered for employment in accordance with applicable law.
 We encourage all to apply.

 Prospective and current students will have access to the Student Handbook by emailing the program director.
 The Student Handbook includes essential functions and student policies.